starfive-tech/VisionFive2/README.md

 #### 2. Running the other dtb with the Image.gz and initramfs.cpio.gz

-If we want to loading the other dtb, e.g. `jh7110-visionfive-v2-wm8960.dtb`, follow the below
+If we want to load the other dtb, e.g. `jh7110-visionfive-v2-wm8960.dtb`, follow the below

-Step1: set enviroment parameter:
+Step1: set environment parameters:

 ```
 setenv ipaddr 192.168.xxx.xxx; setenv serverip 192.168.xxx.xxx;